 Damage: Add up all the damage adjustments.
 You can enter the die number and type followed by the damage adjustment (something like 3d8+4 for example).

 Ammo: For weapons that use ammunition, you can use these boxes to check off your ammunition as it is used.
 If you take the time after a battle, you can normally recover half of your expended ammunition.

 The section on the lower right of the first sheet is for any notes you may want to add to help you remember details about your character.
-There may not be enough room here to describe all of his special abilities in detail, but you could list them here and keep the details on sheet 4, or look them up in the Players Handbook, until you have used them enough to remember how they work.
+There may not be enough room here to describe all of his special abilities in detail, but you could list them here and keep the details on page 3, or look them up in the Players Handbook, until you have used them enough to remember how they work.
 For example, for a first level Dwarf Fighter you might note that he has Darkvision, Dwarven Resilience, Dueling, and Second Wind.